 - Unhealthy fats – such as vegetable oils and mayonnaise

 Avoiding “Keto Flu”

-Even with all the benefits of a ketogenic diet, there are still some potential downsides.
-Many people report experiencing the “keto flu” after starting the new low carb, high-fat diet.
+Even with all the benefits of keto, there are still some potential downsides.
+Many people report experiencing the keto flu after starting the new low carb, high-fat diet.

 New dieters may experience flu-like symptoms such as nausea, diarrhea, cramping, dizziness, and lack of concentration.

-If you start exhibiting these symptoms after switching the keto diet, we recommend these tips for a fast recovery:
+If you start exhibiting these symptoms after switching to keto, we recommend these tips for a fast recovery:

 - Get as much rest as possible in order for your body to recover.